Last Updated: October 17, 2024

 Owning an LLC with S corporation status can also have some drawbacks over a traditional LLC:

-Having an LLC that files as an S corporation usually means more paperwork.
-If you don’t already have to do payroll for your business, being an owner-employee means that you’ll have to do so.
+• Additional Accounting and Bookkeeping: If you don’t already have to do payroll for your business, being an owner-employee of an S corp means that you’ll have to do so.
 Your taxes will be more complicated, too.
+This might incur higher administrative costs, too.

 Disadvantages of S Corp Status for C Corporations